TobiasSchwering/AcCoRD/README.txt

             The AcCoRD Simulator
             (Actor-based Communication via Reaction-Diffusion)
+	    with the extension of Cylinders and flow inside them

-This document is the README for AcCoRD v0.5 (public beta, 2016-04-15)
+This document extends the README for AcCoRD v0.5 (public beta, 2016-04-15)

 # Introduction